odrans/S3COM/doc/namelist.md

 #### RTTOV initialization

+See the [RTTOV general documentation](https://nwp-saf.eumetsat.int/site/download/documentation/rtm/docs_rttov13/users_guide_rttov13_v1.2.pdf) for more details on some of these parameters.

 | Parameter Name | Description | Default |
 | --- | --- | --- |
 | path_rttov | Path to RTTOV | NA |